trevor-trinh/exchange/README.md

 bots

-- [ ] copy binance book. one maker copy entire orderbook. other taker on trade.
+- [ ] copy hyperliquid book. one maker copy entire orderbook. other taker on trade.
 - [ ] ai bot. similar to nof1 or krafer nueral net trading.

 missing features